First iSHARE Authorisation Registry now up and running

 Poort8 has become the first iSHARE partner operating a reliable and fully functioning authorisation registry.
 This registry plays a crucial role in facilitating the secure and controlled sharing of data, even between parties that don’t know one another.
 The next step is to identify concrete applications.
 “We can now start generating real value with iSHARE.”

-Logistics companies can now truly deliver on the iSHARE promise of facilitating the fast, secure and controlled sharing of data, including with previously unknown parties in the supply chain.
+Logistics companies can now share data in a fast, secure and controlled manner, including with previously unknown parties in the supply chain.
 The final missing link – the authorisation registry – became available at the start of this year, and the honour of being the first goes to Poort8.
 “Companies could already use iSHARE to exchange data with known parties, but an authorisation registry is essential in order to do the same with unknown parties,” comments Willem Maagdenberg, who co-founded Poort8 together with Norbert Lardinois.

 Providing access rights